 Reasons Why We Love Creative Explorers!

-From the time EA was in preschool until now that he is in big school, I am often asked by fellow parents who live in our area as to whether his school, Creative Explorers School for Children, is a good (progressive) pre-school.
-EA started at the age of 3, and for me, that is relatively young because in my time I took preschool when I was 6.
+From the time Heinel was in preschool until now that he is in big school, I am often asked by fellow parents who live in our area as to whether his school, Creative Explorers School for Children, is a good (progressive) pre-school.
+Heinel started at the age of 3, and for me, that is relatively young because in my time I took preschool when I was 6.
 Given his young age, it was important for me that he will be in a school where he will be guided in all aspects and not just in academics.
-EA was with them for 3 years and I have nothing but good words for the school.
-Here are my major reasons why we love Creative Explorers (CE).
+Heinel was with them for 3 years and I have nothing but good words for the school.
+Here are my major reasons why we love Creative Explorers (Heinel).

 School is like a home

 The school is like a house with happy faces greeting you once you get in.
-I immediately liked the school the first time we visited it because it is how I envisioned my son’s second home to be like.
+I immediately liked the school the first time we visited because it is how I envisioned my son’s second home to be like.
 I like that it has a yard where kids can play freely with the swings and slide.
 I like that the walls are filled with kids’ works and projects.
-I like that the school has a pet that the kids can participate in taking care of (in EA’s time it was a rabbit).
-And most of all, I like its administration, school staff, and teachers who are all very warm and cheerful.
+I like that the school has a pet that the kids can participate in taking care of (in Heinel’s time it was a rabbit).
+And most of all, I like its administration, school staff, and teachers who are all very warm to students and parents.

 Security and protection is a serious business